-When your finally made it to France, within 3 months of your arrival you MUST validate your France long term visa (VLS-TS: visa de long séjour valant titre de séjour – Initial France entry visa valid as a residence permit for the first year).
+When you finally make it to France, within 3 months of your arrival you MUST validate your France long-term visa (VLS-TS: visa de long séjour valant titre de séjour – Initial France entry visa valid as a residence permit for the first year).
 The validation can be done online on this official website.

 This visa validation is done with OFII (Office Français de l’Immigration et de l’Intégration).

 You will need to provide the following information:

 - your visa information

 - your address of residence in France

 - your credit/debit card to pay the residence permit delivery tax (€250 for long-stay visa holders)

 - a ” certificate of receipt of the OFII certificate application form “.